Télécom ParisTech / TSI

 I was born in Marseille, France, in 1976.
 I received the State Engineering degree from the École Polytechnique, Palaiseau, France, in 1999, the State Engineering degree from the École Nationale Supérieure des Télécommunications (ENST), Paris, France, in 2001, the M.Sc. degree in applied mathematics from the École Normale Supérieure (ENS), Cachan, France, in 2001, and the Ph.D, degree from the ENST in 2005, in the field of signal processing.
 I received the ParisTech Ph.D.
 Award in 2006, and the Habilitation degree (highest academic degree in France) from the Université Pierre et Marie Curie (UPMC), Paris VI, in 2010.

-In 2001, I joined the Department of Signal and Image Processing of Télécom ParisTech, CNRS LTCI, as an Assistant Professor, where I became Associate Professor in 2005.
+In 2001, I joined the Department of Signal and Image Processing of Télécom ParisTech, CNRS LTCI, as an Assistant Professor, where I became Associate Professor in 2005 and full Professor in 2018.
 From November 2006 to February 2010, I was the manager of the DESAM project, funded by the French National Research Agency (ANR), whose consortium was composed of four academic partners.
 My research interests focus on statistical modeling of non-stationary signals (including adaptive high resolution spectral analysis and Bayesian extensions to NMF), with applications to audio and music (source separation, multipitch estimation, automatic music transcription, audio coding, audio inpainting).
 I am a co-author of 19 journal papers, 50 international conference papers, and 2 patents.
 I teach in the Master of Engineering of Télécom ParisTech and in the Master of Sciences and Technologies of UPMC.

 I am also a Chief Engineer of the French Corps of Mines (foremost of the great technical corps of the French state), a Senior Member of the IEEE, and an Associate Editor of the EURASIP Journal on Audio, Speech, and Music Processing.